How to Qualify for Settlement Loans

 Understanding the Process

-Pre-settlement is a type of non-recourse cash advance, which means you don’t have to repay the funds if you don’t win your lawsuit.
+Pre-settlement funding is usually a type of non-recourse cash advance, which means you don’t have to repay the funds if you don’t win your lawsuit.
 Here are five steps to expect when seeking a cash advance on your pending lawsuit:

 - Call a pre-settlement funding company.